Thermochron

 modelage(mineral::PlanarAr, Tsteps, dm::Diffusivity)

-Calculate the precdicted bulk K/Ar age of a mineral that has experienced a given t-T path (specified by mineral.tsteps for time and Tsteps for temperature, at a time resolution of step(mineral.tsteps)) using a Crank-Nicholson diffusion solution for a spherical (or planar slab) grain of radius (or halfwidth ) mineral.r at spatial resolution mineral.dr.
+Calculate the predicted bulk age of a noble gas chronometer that has experienced a given t-T path (specified by tsteps_geol(mineral) for time and Tsteps for temperature), at a time resolution determined by tsteps_geol(mineral) using a Crank-Nicolson diffusion solution for a spherical (or planar slab) grain of radius (or halfwidth) mineral.r at spatial resolution mineral.dr.

 Spherical implementation based on the the Crank-Nicolson solution for diffusion out of a spherical mineral crystal in Ketcham, 2005 (doi: 10.2138/rmg.2005.58.11).